arpitbbhayani/articles/blogs/function-overloading.md

 In the example above we could see the tuple that is returned from the `key` function for the wrapped function `area`.
 The first element of tuple is the module name `__main__`, second is the class `<class 'function'>`, the third is the function name `area` while the fourth is the number of arguments that function `area` accepts which is `2`.
 The example also shows how we could just invoke the instance `func`, just like usual `area` function with arguments `3` and `4` and get the expected response `12` in return.

 ## Building the virtual Namespace
 Virtual Namespace, we build here, will stores all the functions we gather during definition phase.
-Hence be build a singleton class (a class that is instantiated exactly once) which will hold our function dictionary.
-This dictionary should not use function name as key; instead should create a composite key using function name and number of arguments as unique key.
-We define `Namespace` as follow
+Since we want that there exists only one registry we create a singleton class which holds the function registry in a dictionary.
+Instead of using function name as the key, we use the tuple we get from `key()` function of `Function` as the key that enables us to hold every single function definition.

 ```py
 class Namespace(object):